 It is in the shelter of each other that people live. –Irish Proverb

-A really great way to reflect on the positive this St. Patrick’s Day is to make a list of things that make you feel lucky.
-The Annapolis area is such a hub for Irish heritage and culture because of the influx of Irish immigrants to Baltimore Harbor in the 1840’s.
-Fleeing the Great Potato Famine, many Irish came to America barely surviving the journey, but were met with the kindness of local business owners, doctors, and nurses providing food and medical care.
-A public art installation in Cork, Ireland called The Kindred Spirits commemorates the act of generosity the Choctaw Nation demonstrated during the famine when they sent the country $170 of relief (equivalent to $5,000+ today), despite the tribe’s own hardships following the Trail of Tears.
+A great way to reflect on the positive this St. Patrick’s Day is to make a list of things that make you feel lucky.
+The Annapolis area is such a hub for Irish heritage and culture because of the influx of Irish immigrants to Baltimore Harbor in the 1840s.
+Fleeing the Great Potato Famine, many Irish came to America barely surviving the journey but were met with the kindness of local business owners, doctors, and nurses providing food and medical care.
+A public art installation in Cork, Ireland called The Kindred Spirits commemorates the act of generosity the Choctaw Nation demonstrated during the famine when they sent the country $170 of relief (equivalent to $5,000+ today), despite the tribe’s hardships following the Trail of Tears.
 The people of Ireland returned the favor this year by raising funds for food, clean water, and health supplies for the Navajo Nation and Hopi Reservations as they faced some of the country’s worst outbreaks of the coronavirus.

-Kindred Spirits is public art installation in Ireland dedicated to the Choctaw Nation.
+Kindred Spirits is a public art installation in Ireland dedicated to the Choctaw Nation.
 Image courtesy of Kindred Spirits.

 If there is one thing that remains true no matter how we celebrate St. Patrick’s Day, it is that kindness and good cheer are the spirit of the holiday.
 In a few of our favorite pubs around town, you may spot this sign which says it all: